Children's handbook Scotland

 IS Sch 2 para 14ZA(2) and (4) IS Regs

 JSA Sch 1 para 17 (3) JSA Regs

 If the absence is not temporary

 If the absence is not temporary, your child does not count as part of your household for IS/income-based JSA.
 If you still receive amounts for the child in your IS/income-based JSA, these stop.
-In this situation, you should claim CTC instead, as you can continue to get CTC while your child is away at school even if the arrangement is for a prolonged period.

 If you are a lone parent and do not have another dependent child living with you, you no longer claim IS as a lone parent.